How to Deal With Rude Customers

 For more about knowing the best time to escalate a call to a supervisor, read our article: How to Handle Call Escalations

-By carefully monitoring the tone of your own voice, you will be able to ensure that you are keeping a cool head and aren’t provoking the customer into further “bouts” of rudeness.
+By carefully monitoring the tone of your voice, you can ensure that you remain calm and avoid provoking the customer into further displays of rudeness.

 There are some rapport-building techniques, such as matching the customer’s tone, which are absolutely not relevant when handling calls from rude customers.